paresh-bhagat/Chat-Application-Client-Server/README.md

 # Chat appplication

-A client - server user-level CHAT application using sockets Programming in C.The server and client processes can run on same or different machines.
+A client-server user-level chat application using sockets Programming in C.The server and client processes can run on same or different machines.
 Multiple client processes can connect to the same server.
+Messages are end-to-end using a simple algorithm for generating public key,private key pair.

 ## Tags
 C programming, Socket programming,Multithreading in C using pthread Library